awsdocs/aws-kms-developer-guide/doc_source/increase-quota.md

    You can search for the quota name in the Service Quotas console\.
 There are several pages of AWS KMS quotas\.
 You can also find the quota names and descriptions of AWS KMS quotas in the [resource quota](resource-limits.md) and [request quota](requests-per-second.md) tables\.

-   For example, to request an increase to the quota for cryptographic operations on a symmetric CMK, choose **Cryptographic operations \(symmetric\) request rate**\.
+   For example, to request an increase to the quota for cryptographic operations on a symmetric KMS key, choose **Cryptographic operations \(symmetric\) request rate**\.

 1. Choose **Request quota increase**\.